 Join the team!

-We are looking for enthusiastic undergraduate and graduate researchers to join the group.
+We are looking for enthusiastic postdoctoral, undergraduate, and graduate researchers to join the group.
 Send us your CV or resume if you are interested.

 The LeBlanc Lab in action:

 Profs.
 LeBlanc, Shittu (Engineering Management & Systems Engineering), and Farhadi (Civil & Environmental Engineering) did an interdisciplinary solar farms project funded by Duke Energy Renewables.
 We visited one of the solar farms in North Carolina: